 Labelling and the stigma that comes with the word disabled is where many of the emotionally charged arguments arise.
 No one wants a label to stop them from doing all the things that they love and are fully capable of doing.

 Most people look at a disability as only being visible.
 For example, a person must be in a wheelchair to be disabled.
 I fully understand that.
-Personally, I don’t see a person with diabetes as being disabled in the traditional sense of the word.
+Personally, I don’t consider a person with diabetes disabled in the traditional sense of the word.
 Diabetes has rarely stopped my son from doing what he wants to do.
 There are also are many people living with diabetes who are doing awesome things.

 In the US, the American Disabilities Act recognizes diabetes as a disability.
 Diabetes alone, however, is often not reason enough to qualify for Social Security Disability Insurance.